cispa/CacheWarp/README.md

 ## Platform

 We tested the attack on AMD EPYC 7252 for SEV-ES, AMD EPYC 7313P and 7443 CPUs for SEV-SNP.

 As suggested by AMD, on AMD EPYC 7252, the host OS, QEMU, and OVMF are built with the master branch (Linux kernel 6.1.0, QEMU v7.2.0-2-g5204b499a6, OVMF commit cda98df, firmware 0.24.15).

 For AMD SEV-SNP, we use the snp-latest branch (commit ad91624, firmware 1.54.01).
 The victim VMs are configured with a single virtual CPU and 4 GB of main memory.

 The victim system is running Ubuntu 20.04 LTS (Linux kernel 5.15.0).

 ## Mitigation

 AMD has tracked the issue as CVE-2023-20592 and provided a microcode update fixing the vulnerability.
 For more detailed information, we recommend reading the official [AMD Security Bulletin](https://www.amd.com/en/resources/product-security/bulletin/amd-sb-3005.html).

 ## `INVD` Instruction

+The microcode update is not available for 2nd Gen EPYC so you can still test the `INVD` there (or downgrade on 3rd/4th Gen EPYC).

 `INVD` is the same as `WBINVD` unless bit 4 of MSR 0xc0010015 is cleared.